 You can determine the type of moving trailer you need by narrowing down your choices by weight, size, and type.
 Your vehicle’s towing capacity will determine the type of trailer you need, but another factor to consider when choosing your trailer is your load size.
 The more items you have to move, or the heavier your cargo, the bigger trailer you’ll need.

 Utility trailers have an open top, which allows you to tow large or bulky items.
 You can secure your cargo with tie-downs and tarps if you’re worried about the safety and security of your items.
-You can tow personal cars or motorcycles with a vehicle trailer, but some rental companies will allow you to rent a vehicle trailer only if you rent their trucks.
+It is possible to tow personal cars or motorcycles with a vehicle trailer, but some rental companies will allow you to rent a vehicle trailer only if you rent their trucks.

 Some trailers may be better options for your move than others.
 Below is a list of trailer types and how much they can carry.

 Choose a cargo or enclosed trailer to carry small- to medium-sized furniture, boxes, and mattresses.
-Here are some common cargo trailer sizes and what they can pull:
+Here are some common cargo trailer sizes and what they can pull—all measurements are in feet:

 A dump trailer has an open box bed and can lift the trailer’s front end, making it ideal for dumping materials.
 This type of open utility trailer can haul large and heavy items, such as your couch or dining room set, and is available in sizes up to 30 feet in length.
 Fourteen-foot dump trailers are the most common size used for moves.